Referrals to the Genentech Patient Foundation

 - Who are struggling with high out-of-pocket costs

 To learn more and to apply for help, visit GenentechPatientFoundation.com.

-To be eligible for free Genentech medicine from GATCF, insured patients must have exhausted all other forms of patient assistance (including the Esbriet Co-pay Program and support from independent co-pay assistance foundations) and meet financial criteria.
-Uninsured patients must meet different financial criteria.
+To be eligible for free Genentech medicine from Genentech Patient Foundation, insured patients who have coverage for their medicine must have exhausted all other forms of patient assistance (including the Esbriet Co-pay Program and support from independent co-pay assistance foundations) and must meet financial criteria.
+Uninsured patients and insured patients without coverage for their medicine must meet different financial criteria.

 PAN=Patient Authorization and Notice of Request